kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

       target: 5.0
 ```

-Set the Arduino Serial Monitor baud rate.
+Set the Arduino Serial Monitor baud rate in the 'monitor' section.
 ```
 monitor:
   baud: 115200
 ```

-Distance between your wheels.
+'base.wheel.track' specifies the istance between your wheels in meters.
 More specifically, it is the distance between the midpoints of your tires.
 ```
 base:
   wheel:
     track: 0.105043
 ```

-Your outer wheel (tire) diameter.
+`base.wheel.diameter` specifies your outer wheel (tire) diameter in meters.
 ```
     diameter: 0.043
 ```

-Your robot's maximum allowed acceleration.
-For example
-- increase the acceleration if your robot motors and power supply can handle the load
+`base.wheel.accel.max` sets your robot's maximum allowed acceleration.
+For example, increase the acceleration if your robot motors and power supply can handle the load.

-- decrease the max acceleration if
+Decrease the max acceleration if
 - your robot wheels slip
 - your motors are not powerful enough (for the given robot's weight) to achieve the max acceleration
 - your motor driver or motor power supply cannot supply enough current
 ```
     accel:
       max: 2.0
 ```

-Your motor max RPM taken from your motor's datasheet, derated (i.e. multiplied by ~0.9).
-The derating factor is necessary because actual max RPM varies from motor to motor, so letting both motors run at their max RPM often causes the robot veer off the straight path.
+`motor.rpm.max` sets your motor maximum RPM (revolutions per minute) taken from your motor's datasheet and derated (i.e. multiplied by ~0.9).
+The derating factor is necessary because the actual max RPM varies from motor to motor.
+Therefore, letting both motors run at their max RPM without derating often causes the robot veer off the straight path.
 ```
 motor:
   rpm: